jekil/awesome-hacking/_pages/index.rst

 - `UPX <https://upx.github.io>`_ - The Ultimate Packer for eXecutables.
 - `X64_dbg <http://x64dbg.com>`_ - An open-source x64/x32 debugger for windows.
 - `Xxxswf <https://bitbucket.org/Alexander_Hanel/xxxswf>`_ - A Python script for analyzing Flash files.
+- `YaCo <https://github.com/DGA-MI-SSI/YaCo>`_ - An Hex-Rays IDA plugin.
+When enabled, multiple users can work simultaneously on the same binary.
+Any modification done by any user is synchronized through git version control.

 Social Engineering
 ==================